JMM889901/ENG1_Group24/docs/index.markdown

 ## Downloads

-Download an executable JAR of the game
+Download an executable JAR of the game  [here](https://www.youtube.com/watch?v=tDTrOPqBXxI)

 Requires Java 11

 ## Developer Information

 Want to develop our game more?
-Information for devs (javadocs, etc) is
+Full javdocs can be found  [here](./javadoc/index.html)

 ## PDF Documents for assessment